AlpsMonaco/cppnat/README.md

 # cppnat

-writen in cpp,cppnat is a reverse proxy tool helps you expose your private IP and port and bind them onto a server with public IP,access your private service anywhere.
+writen in cpp,cppnat is a NAT reverse proxy tool (aslo known as a hole punching tool) helps you expose your private IP and port and bind them onto a server with public IP,access your private service anywhere.

 ## build
 1. Init git submodules in `thirt_party/`.